 A business plan is a vital tool to attract funding from potential investors or lenders.

 Both investors and lenders get attracted to a well-reasoned plan.
-Such a plan gives your company credibility and allows the investor to gauge if they’ll get an appropriate return from their investment.
+Such a strategy gives your company credibility and allows the investor to gauge if they’ll get an appropriate return from their investment.

 3. Help Track your progress